 - Ball Out-of-Bounds

-A ball out-of-bounds will be taken out from the back court line.
+A ball out-of-bounds will be taken out from behind the designated line above the two point arc and not any out-of-bounds line.

 - Jump Ball

-In a jump ball situation, the ball will first go to the team which lost the opening coin toss, with alternating possessions thereafter.
+In a jump ball situation, the ball will first go to the team that lost the opening coin toss, with alternating possessions thereafter.

 Dunking is allowed in Elite Division games where breakaway rims are used, except during warm-ups.
 Dunking is not allowed at any time, including during warm-ups, in all other divisions.
-Unauthorized dunking is an unsportsmanlike act and will result in a technical foul (See Rule 10).
+Unauthorized dunking is an unsportsmanlike act and will result in a Technical Foul.

 Substitutions may only be made during a timeout or a “dead ball” situation.